gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 Now rename siteace.js to main.js, siteace.css to style.css, siteace.html to index.html and place them inside the client folder.

-Then we are going to create a file called collections.js and place it in the lib folder.
+Then we are going to create a file called `collections.js` and place it in the lib folder.
 That file will hold the definition of the Mongo collections for our DB.

-Finally, create a file called startup.js and place it in the server folder.
+Finally, create a file called `startup.js` and place it in the server folder.
 We will use this file to initialize the DB with some dummy data when the app starts.

 Once we run meteor again in the console, it will take care of the minification of the files

 ### Part 3.
 Routing and defining the markup and templates

 Meteor uses [Blaze](https://www.meteor.com/blaze) and [Spacebars](https://github.com/meteor/meteor/blob/devel/packages/spacebars/README.md) (a modified version of Handlebars) to produce reactive Meteor templates when compiled.
 Wait a minute... **reactive**?
-Yes, Meteor does update the interface automatically whenever there's a change in the data-bound to that UI.
+Yes, Meteor does update the interface automatically whenever there's a change in the data bound to that UI.
 At this point you might be thinking: is that like [Facebook's React](https://facebook.github.io/react/)?
 In a way yes.
 Should I use React instead?
 Probably yes, but that's a topic you might want to read more about [here](https://www.discovermeteor.com/blog/blaze-react-meteor/).

 For the sake of simplicity, we are going to stick with Meteor's default front-end tools: Blaze and Spacebars.